Why should you buy stock in Uber Technologies Inc. (UBER)?

-Uber Technologies Inc. (NYSE: UBER) is -2.59% lower on its value in year-to-date trading and has touched a low of $25.58 and a high of $47.08 in the current 52-week trading range.
-The UBER stock was last observed hovering at around $28.17 in the last trading session, with the day’s gains setting it 0.8% off its average median price target of $49.65 for the next 12 months.
-It is also 51.72% off the consensus price target high of $60.00 offered by 42 analysts, but current levels are 19.53% higher than the price target low of $36.00 for the same period.
+Uber Technologies Inc. (NYSE: UBER) is -31.78% lower on its value in year-to-date trading and has touched a low of $21.13 and a high of $47.08 in the current 52-week trading range.
+The UBER stock was last observed hovering at around $22.60 in the last trading session, with the day’s loss setting it -2.31% off its average median price target of $49.15 for the next 12 months.
+It is also 66.18% off the consensus price target high of $60.00 offered by 42 analysts, but current levels are 32.37% higher than the price target low of $30.00 for the same period.

 Uber Technologies Inc. (UBER) Analyst Forecasts